 Other types of room rental scams

 Websites like Spareroom or Gumtree are also notoriously popular when it comes to scamming attempts.
 Users do not need to pass through complex verifications, which makes it easy to create a new listing.
-These individuals will post photos of a house that is not actually theirs and request a deposit before viewing is possible.
+These individuals will post photos of a house that is not actually theirs and request a deposit before a viewing is possible.
 If this deposit is paid using Bitcoin, it is impossible to get it back, and the scammers can easily get away with it.
 Similar to Craigslist, always request a viewing before you commit to anything and make sure you crosscheck the personal details of the landlord.